|Elliott Sound Products||Small Power Supplies|

-As should be quite apparent, this type of power supply is completely useless for general purpose work and cannot be recommended for audio because of the serious electrical safety issues.
+As should be quite apparent, this type of power supply is completely useless for general purpose work and cannot be used for audio because of the serious electrical safety issues.
 There are only a few applications for circuits such as this, and these are generally control systems and the like.
 Remember that all external connections, probes, etc, must be isolated to the standards required for the full mains voltage.

 It has been suggested several times that the 120V mains (as used in the US and Canada) could be rectified and used directly as an amplifier power supply.
 This will give an effective supply voltage of about ±85V with the use of a suitable splitter circuit.
 While the idea seems plausible ...

 Don't even think about it !

 The problem is that the entire amplifier must be considered to be at mains potential, and all inputs have to be isolated using transformers.
 This scheme used to be quite common for radio receivers and TV sets - they were referred to as 'hot chassis' sets.
 Because it's relatively easy to isolate the antenna connection with a high voltage capacitor, these sets were popular because they were cheaper to make.
 None that I know of ever had auxiliary audio (or video) inputs, as these would have to be transformer isolated.